-The character of Natasha, the renowned pianist suffering from early-onset Alzheimer's in my book Apart from Love is not an easy one to develop.
+The character of Natasha, the renowned pianist suffering from early-onset Alzheimer's in my book The White Piano is not an easy one to develop.
 The primary problem is that she has no voice.
 She is utterly silent, which makes her son hope—at first—that she can be reached, that he can 'save' her.

 Here we see Ben during his first visit with her after ten years of absence:

 There is no way to tell if she has heard me.
 Her gaze is fixed, as steadily as before, on the same small pane of glass, through which the sun is blazing; which makes it hard to figure out what she sees out there.

 I push forward, aiming to view it, somehow, from her angle, which at first, is too hard to imagine:

 In my mind I try, I see a map, the entire map of her travels around the world.
 A whole history.
 It has been folded over and again, collapsed like a thin tissue, into a square; which is suspended there—right in front of her—a tiny, obscure dot on that window.

 And inside that dot, the path of her journey crisscrosses itself in intricate patterns, stacked in so many papery layers.
 And the names of the places, in which she performed back then, in the past—London, Paris, Jerusalem, San Petersburg, New York, Tokyo—have become scrambled, illegible even, because by now, she can no longer look past that thing, that dot.
 She cannot see out of herself.